 - Once you have completed and submitted your FAFSA, you will receive a Student Aid Report (SAR) in 3-5 days.
 Your SAR is a summary of the information you reported on the FAFSA. - Colleges listed on your FAFSA will receive and review the Institutional Student Information Record (ISIR) after your FAFSA has been submitted.
-This is the information schools use to determine your aid eligibility. - Once the school has reviewed the ISIR, an award letter is generated and sent to you via email or regular mail.
-Contact the school about their timeframe for this process.
+This is the information schools use to determine your aid eligibility. - Once the college/university has reviewed the ISIR, a financial aid package is generated and sent to you via email or regular mail.
+Contact the college/university about their timeframe for this process.